testvon/alecsatin.github.io/_posts/2001-01-01-about-website.md

 ## Comments

 Commenting is active now.
 A subscribe to comments feature is in the works.

 ## Old posts
-The posts from *While it's yet day* have been archived off-line.
-As time permits they are being reviewed for tone and content.
-Some are being added back.
+Most posts from *While it's yet day* have been archived off-line.
 If you'd like to see a post you remember but can't find, [send a note](/contact/).

 # A word about politics

 The post from 2016, [Why I unsubscribed from my friend's blog](/memoirs/why-i-unsubscribed-from-my-friends-blog/), captures some of my reasons for stepping away from politics.
 Like some of you I am sick to death of it all.

-While my thinking on this subject is still developing, you can expect significantly fewer posts of a political bent.
-Any writings along those lines will be framed from a larger historical perspective.
+While my thinking on this subject is still developing, you can expect any writings along political lines to be framed from a larger historical perspective.
 This should enable us to consider the issues as Christian citizens of that heavenly kingdom with a minimum of rancor and division.

 It's my opinion that *Left* and *Right* as they are presently construed are significantly different than *classical Liberalism* or *traditional Conservatism*.
 Programmed words like *red state*, *blue state*, *Republican*, and *Democrat* are like teams one joins or hates.
 Pride, self-righteousness, jingoism, and do-goodism are a heady mix which seem to be overtaking people on all sides.
 And those who have or desire power love to utilize these energies for their own ends.